Lakhankumawat/LearnCPP/L-LinkedList/README.md

 In this approach, I have used a stack to store all the elements after the middle element so that We have to compare only (n/2)-1 elements to find out the list is palindrome or not.

-To check weather the given list is palindrome or not we need to follow these steps
+To check whether the given list is palindrome or not we need to follow these steps
 ---
 * Find the middle node of the linked list
 * Add all the elements after the middle element in the stack
 * Compare the elements of the linked list with the top element of the stack
 * If the element of the stack and the linked list is same, Iterate to the next element in the linked list and pop the element of the stack
-* Repeate 4th point till stack is empty (or we have reached the middle element of the list)
+* Repeat 4th point till stack is empty (or we have reached the middle element of the list)
-* If we have successfully poped all the element of the stack, Return 1
+* If we have successfully popped all the element of the stack, Return 1

   Else Return 0